armory/docs/content/en/docs/installation/guide/install-on-aks.md

 ---
-title: Installing Armory in AKS
+title: Installing the Armory Enterprise Platform for Spinnaker in AKS
 linkTitle: "Install in AKS"
 weight: 5
 aliases: